frasten/wordpresscom-popular-posts/readme.txt

 == Changelog ==

 = 2.5.0 =
+* New feature: %post_author% tag, to show the post author.
+Thanks to Jean-Paul Horn, www.iphoneclub.nl
+* New feature: added an option to exclude posts written by some specific authors.
+Thanks to Jean-Paul Horn, www.iphoneclub.nl
 * Added Serbian translation, thanks to Саша Стефановић.
 * Completed Turkish translation, thanks to Engin BAHADIR and cornetto.